sophiaponte/prefect-legacy/docs/orchestration/agents/overview.md

 ### Authentication <Badge text="Cloud"/>

-Prefect agents rely on the use of an API key from Prefect Cloud.
+Prefect agents rely on the use of an API key from prefectlegacy Cloud.
 For information on how to create and configure API keys, see the
 [API key documentation](../concepts/api_keys.md).

 In addition to the methods outlined there, you may pass an API key via CLI to an agent